rangle/angular-training-examples/language-examples/remedial-js/7.0-browser-rendering/README.md

 #What is CSS?

 CSS stands for Cascading Style Sheets
-CSS describes how HTML elements are to be displayed on screen, paper, or in other media
+CSS describes how HTML page look and are laid out

 ````CSS
 .my-paragraph {